 If it is a greater than the number of columns in table_array, this function returns error value #REF!.

 Range_lookup: It is an options part of this function.
 There are two options available in this part.

 TRUE: Appropriate Match: This option work properly when first column of your table will be sorted in ascending order only otherwise it displays wrong

 False: Exact Match: VLookup by default check only on exact match method.

-For E.g: If you have a huge database or query or table and now you want to search any values using VLookup function which is not found in selected range of cells then Excel Shows #N/A error message but you don’t want to show this error message then you have to use IF with VLookup along with ISNA function in MS Excel to remove any errors which is shown during applying the formula.
+For E.g: If you have a huge database or query or table and now you want to search any values using VLookup function which is not found in selected range of cells then Excel Shows #N/A error message but you don’t want to show this error message then you have to use IF along with ISNA function in MS Excel to remove any errors which is shown during applying the formula.
 So, you have to take following few important steps which is given below:

 Steps to Combine IF with VLookup Function to remove any errors in MS Excel:

 Step 1: Create the following table on Sheet1 For E.g.:

 Note: After creating this table, If someone ask you if you want to find out the Book_Price for the Code 246 with the help of VLookup function in Excel, then it generate the error message #N/A in the active sheet like =VLOOKUP(A10,A2:C6,3,0). then Excel shows #N/A error message because it is not able to find the M246 code no in the range of cells Now, you want to hide this error message then you have to take few important steps which is given below:

 Step 2: Take the cursor on a particular location where you want to view the result after applying the VLookup function.
 For E.g. type Result in the cell B11 on Sheet1.